spot-me-bro/spot-me-bro.github.io/index.md

 1. Gym Partner Matching: Match users with others based on their fitness level, experience, and workout preferences.
 2. Profile Customization: Users create and manage their profiles, including fitness goals and availability.
 3. Workout Plans (Extra feature): Optionally, users can browse workout plans based on their fitness goals.
-3. Workout Plans (Extra feature): Optionally, users can browse workout plans based on their fitness goals.

 ### Technology Used